Fans boo as Broncos clinch top seed; what's next for Denver

 Fans boo as Broncos clinch top seed; what’s next for Denver

 DENVER, Colo.
-(KRDO) - Leading by two scores, minutes away from clinching the AFC's top seed and the team's first 14-win season since 1998, Bo Nix and the offense trotted off the field at Mile High to boos.
+(KRDO) - Leading by two scores in the fourth quarter, minutes away from clinching the AFC's top seed and the team's first 14-win season since 1998, Bo Nix and the offense trotted off the field after another stalled drive to boos.

 In response, Bo Nix said it's not the first time he's been booed, and it certainly won't be the last.